Skip to main content

 86+ 3 Days

-Rest days will be determined by the final pitch count recorded after the last batter, regardless of the pitch count at the start of that batter.
-For example, if a pitcher begins their final batter at 37 pitches and finishes at 42, one day of rest will be required based on that final total.
+Once a pitcher reaches a daily maximum while facing a batter, they must be removed immediately, even during the at-bat.
+Rest days are determined by the final pitch count recorded after the last batter faced.
+For example, if a pitcher begins their final batter at 37 pitches and finishes at 42, one day of rest is required.

 Additional Pitching Rules